AI Glossary

 Data Privacy

-The principles and practices for ensuring that personal data is handled responsibly and in accordance with privacy regulations and user expectations.
+The principles and practices for ensuring that personal data is handled responsibly and in accordance with privacy regulations and user expectations, protecting individuals from misuse of their information.

 Data Quality